MPh-py/MPh/docs/demonstrations.md

 We could also solve this sequentially, one parameter value at a time.
-Comsol's solver could then make use of all cores and would also employ some kind of parallelization in its internal computation.
+Comsol's solver could then make use of all cores and would also employ some parallelization strategy in its internal computation.
 But the speed-up would not scale linearly with the number of cores, especially for large numbers of them.